LAAS-HRI/uwds3/README.md

 This software is composed by two data-structures:
   1. A scene graph composed by scene nodes that contains the geometric and visual information.
-  2. A timeline of temporal situations that contains temporal predicates and captions.
+  2. A timeline of temporal situations that contains predicates and captions.

 It also contains differents modules to generate and maintain the scene graph and the timeline from the robot camera image by integrating a CPU based perception pipeline alongwith a real-time physics engine and a probabilistic triplet store.